Esther Panitch

-Esther Feuer Panitch (born October 14, 1971) is an American politician.
-She has served as a member of the Georgia House of Representatives in the state of Georgia since 2023.
+Esther Dina Feuer Panitch (born October 14, 1971) is an American attorney and politician.
+She has served as a member of the Georgia House of Representatives representing the 51st district since 2023.
 She was the only Jewish member of the Georgia House of Representatives for the 157th and 158th Georgia General Assembly.

-Personal life
+Early life and career

 Panitch was born in Miami, Florida and grew up in North Miami Beach, attending Lehrman Community Day School.
 She earned her bachelor's degree from the University of Miami in 1992 and her Juris Doctor in 1995.
 She describes her upbrigning as "Conservadox" and attended Camp Ramah summer camp.

 After law school, Panitch worked as an assistant public defender in Miami-Dade County from 1997 to 2002.
 She then opened her own law practice before moving to Atlanta, Georgia, in 2004.
 Before opening her own private law practice in Dunwoody in 2007, she worked at the Fulton County Conflict Defender's Office.